CyphrRiot/npglue/README.md

-# NPGlue - Local AI Development Assistant
+# NPGlue - Intel NPU Glue for AI

 **NPGlue** provides a complete setup for running **DeepSeek-R1** locally using OpenVINO for AI-assisted coding and development.